mjpost/sacrebleu/README.md

     pip3 install sacrebleu

-In order to install Japanese tokenizer support through `mecab-python3`, you need to run the following command to pull in additional dependencies:
+In order to install Japanese tokenizer support through `mecab-python3`, you need to run the following command instead, to perform a full installation with dependencies:

     pip3 install sacrebleu[ja]